apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 ### schema [options]

-Get the schemas content from ServiceCenter.
+Get the schemas content from service center.

 #### Options